 Stages of life.
 In the late 2010s I started looking at my life as a whole for the first time.
 It turns out that was preparation for this work of telling my life story so I can reclaim my past.
 As I started contemplating my life I stumbled onto the Hindu teaching of the four ashramas or stages of life.
 The Hindu stages are student, householder, retiree, and renunciate/hermit.
 Pondering the stages of life helped me understand and accept my status as a retiree moving into my love Leela's version of renunciation, which is a beautiful thing, not at all lonely or deprived.

-Presence and reincarnation.
+Reincarnation and paying attention.
 The only way I can change my life is by making progress with love.
 I make progress every time I pay attention.
 Every time I'm present and silent, free of mental noise.
-I make no progress when I'm absent, sleepwalking through my life, going through the motions.
+I make no progress when I'm absent, sleepwalking through my life, going through the motions, simply allowing my attention to be drawn.
 Paying attention changes me at the deepest level: I become a wiser person as I make progress with love.
 Any progress I make adds to wisdom.
-As I gain wisdom, I become less limited by time, more able to rely on Leela to find my way through events to the outcome I want, the outcome Leela wants for me, which is what I really want.
+As I gain wisdom, I become less limited by time, more willing to rely on Leela to guide me through events to the outcome I want, the outcome Leela wants for me, which is what I really want.
 Given infinite repetition, I could transform my life into anything I wanted it to be.